sathwik-hpe/hol-poc-please-delete/clouddevprep/01_SKILLS_REQUIRED.md

-# Fidelity Senior Cloud Developer - Required Skills Breakdown
+# Senior Cloud Developer - Required Skills Breakdown

-## 🎯 What Fidelity Is Looking For
+## 🎯 What Target Company Is Looking For

 Based on the job description, here are ALL the skills they want, organized by importance: